 So what do we do?

-Second, we need to bring this issue into the light.
-There is a lot of fear and anger on all sides, anticipating blame and confrontation.
-So there can be a tendency to want to ignore the issue because perhaps women have just decided to raise it now.
-We need to be clear that women have never been OK with this, and it has never been acceptable behaviour – we just haven’t been able to talk about it before.
+Third, we need to bring this issue into the light.
+There is a lot of fear and anger on all sides, in anticipation of blame and confrontation.
 It can also be driven by an assumption (coming from a place of hurt) that the woman is withholding, not because she is feeling damaged, but because she is making a power play.
 These kinds of assumptions are especially dangerous.
 So all assumptions need to be put to one side.

 At the same time, this should not be an excuse for man-bashing.
 The only way to deal with this is to tackle it together.
 Many men have no idea that this is not OK and we need to equip men to understand the effect of certain behaviours.
 In fact, we need men desperately in this endeavour.
 We need men to be talking about it with each other, exploring it, even weeping over it.
 We need them to feel empowered to grow in gentleness.
 Biblically speaking, such gentleness is having enormous power, but using it for the care and protection of others.
 We need our men to grow in this Christ-likeness.
 To explore and mature in biblical gentleness is critical to this.

 We also need to recognise and acknowledge that this is not a blanket issue.
+There is nuance.
+There is complexity.
+There are grey areas.
 Not being in the mood can most of the time, become being in the mood, as part of the honest, trusting and loving intimate experience.
 What we are talking about here is the genuine cross over into coercion where one party (usually the woman) has sex without wanting to because they feel pressured into it – once, or as a repeated pattern.